Mandyiee/Covid-stats/README.md

-# covid-stat
+### covid-stat
-A simple project that shows the current covid-19 stats
+This website uses the covid-19 api to show users the covid information of their location.

+This was made for the shopify internship competition.